 I’ve established that half-caff coffee contains 50% of the caffeine in fully caffeinated coffees.

-But because different varieties of coffee contain varying levels of caffeine, finding out precisely how much caffeine is in a cup of half-caff can be a little tricky.
+However, because different varieties of coffee contain varying levels of caffeine, it can be a bit tricky to determine precisely how much caffeine is in a cup of half-caff.

 Fortunately, we can explore some popular options to discover how much caffeine you can expect to find in your cup of half-caff.